Josef37/KickoffPractice/README.md

 and join the [BakkesMod programming discord](https://discord.gg/s97RgrgkxE).

+## Licensing

+This project is licensed under the GNU General Public License (GPL).
+See the [LICENSE](./LICENSE) file for details.

+This project is a fork of the MIT-licensed [kickoffPractice by @MrMoine](https://github.com/MrMoine/kickoffPractice).
+The MIT-licensed code retains its original copyright notice and license terms.
+See the [LICENSE-MIT](LICENSE-MIT) file for details.

+[Speedflip Trainer by @tynidev](https://github.com/tynidev/SpeedFlipTrainer) was integrated into this project was adjusted to make it work for this use-case.

 ## Troubleshooting

 Something now working as expected?
 Look at the BakkesMod console first (open with `F6`)!